 How's everyone been?
 I've been a long time silent on this blog, still getting some hobby stuff done but until recently mostly been drowning in work.
 Anyway, a bit of an Oldhammer horror story for you...

 Couple of weeks ago, I head down to the Foundry for the annual "Night of the Living Lead" Little Albion game.
 The scenario is based on the theme of Gathering Winter Fuel... or rather stopping peasants from gathering it for free.
 I've taken a High Elf warband along - Kieran the Prudent and his Forestry Commission - to support Lord Watalouse in his objective of bringing fiscal responsibility in the realm.
-Fun times with great people, as always.
+(Many thanks to Tom Reynolds for the photos of my warband in action!)

 A few days later, I'm heading back to Orkney.
 It's been a long train ride up from England to Scotland, and then the Scotrail to Aberdeen.
 But finally I'm on the ferry home.